Simply LaKita

 3. Flip the turkey over, breast side up, and stretch it out as wide as it will allow.

-4. Place both of your hands on both sides of the chest of the bird and press down firmly until you hear a snapping sound and the turkey is able to flatten out.
+4. Place both of your hands on both sides of the chest of the bird and press down firmly until you hear a snapping sound and the turkey can flatten out.

 5. Tuck the wing tips or cut them off if you prefer.
 I just leave them on.